Drew Eubanks

-Drew Eubanks (/ˈjuːbæŋks/ YOO-banks; born February 1, 1997) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+Drew Eubanks (/ˈjuːbæŋks/ YOO-banks; born February 1, 1997) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
 He played college basketball for the Oregon State Beavers.

 Early life

 Eubanks was born in Starkville, Mississippi, and lived in Louisville, Mississippi, before moving to Troutdale, Oregon, at age 2.

 College career

 Eubanks played for the Oregon State Beavers of the Pac-12 Conference.
 He was rated a 4-star recruit who was rated No. 1 in the state of Oregon and committed to the Beavers over Cal, Gonzaga, Oregon, and others.

 Eubanks averaged 14.5 points, 8.3 rebounds and 2.2 blocks per game as a sophomore on a team that won five games.
 As a junior, Eubanks averaged 13.2 points, 6.8 rebounds and 1.7 blocks per game.
 He declared for the 2018 NBA draft after the season, forgoing his final season of collegiate eligibility.